 While cherry red switches have recently become more popular, this fully mechanized cherry blue keyboard still stands out above the rest.
 In terms of its overall popularity among gamers, it’s unmatched.

-While it is somewhat pricey, it’s reasonable compared to other fully mechanical keyboards with similar features, and with it’s individually backlit green keys with 5 levels of lighting it’s easy to see in the dark.
-Additional features include USB passthrough, in mic, audio out, braided fibre cable, 5 additional macro keys, and it includes a 1 year parts and labor warranty.
+While it is somewhat pricey, it’s reasonable compared to other fully mechanical keyboards with similar features, and with it’s fully customizable backlit keys it’s easy to see in the dark.
+Additional features include USB passthrough, in mic, audio out, braided fiber cable, 5 additional macro keys, and it includes a 1-year parts and labor warranty.

 It’s also nice for those of you who like to use a lot of macros as the K95 has 18 programmable G keys for up to 54 preset key combos.
 Miss clicks also rarely occur with the 20-key rollover and anti-ghosting.